tonyzhao668/tableau_challenge/README.md

 ## Tony Zhao finished on 10/05/2021

 * The Tableau link of the task is :

     [BIKI_NYC](https://public.tableau.com/app/profile/tony.zhao2691/viz/BIKI_NYC/Map_PopularStartStations0421)

     ![BIKI_NYC](images/biki_nyc.PNG)

     * The text analysis report to be submitted via README at https://github.com/tonyzhao668/tableau_challenge;

     * The job has been down with one latest month data of 04/2021.
 Due to I have tested for one year or several months data, my laptop would       stagnant, or moving very very slow.
 Sorry for this.

-    * Except the above, everything has been fulfilled and tested well.

     * The task has been done as follows:

-        * 4-10 Total "Phenomenon" Visualizations:  Done!
+        * 4-10 Total "Phenomenon" Visualizations.
-        * 2 Dashboards: Done!
-Actually 3 Dashboards submitted!
+        * 3 Dashboards presented!
-        * 1 City Official Map: Done!
-Actually 2 City maps for Top popular start and end stations separately.
+        * 2 City maps for Top popular start and end stations separately.
-        * 1 Story : Done!
-Actually two stories presented, one for the story of CityBike 04/21, one for the abnormal data found.
+        * Two stories presented, one for the story of CityBike 04/21, one for the abnormal data found.
         * A text with my analysis on the phenomenon uncovered from the data.

     Details as follows: